kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 * For `defaults`, the _most specific_ value is the one _inside the object_ that
   the Policy applies to; that is, if a Policy specifies a `default`, and an object specifies a value, the _object's_ value wins.
-* Policies interact with the fields they are controlling in a "replace value" fashion.
+* When Policies interact with _fields_ in other objects (for example, if they set a default or override for a field in a HTTPRoute), they MUST do so in a "replace value" fashion.
     * For fields where the `value` is a scalar, (like a string or a number) MUST have their value _replaced_ by the value in the Policy if it wins.
       Notably, this means that a `default` will only ever replace an empty or unset